 There are currently no suitable drilling platforms for these shallow wells located in the Canadian Beaufort Sea.
 Thus either an existing Arctic drilling platform will have to be brought into the Beaufort Sea from another jurisdiction, or a new shallow water Arctic drilling platform will have to be commissioned.
 Due to the scarcity and high cost of such Arctic drilling platforms, it is again expected that only 1 or 2 will be used in the Beaufort Sea during the timeframe of this report.
 If a suitable Arctic drilling platform can be located and transported to the Beaufort Sea, this could be accomplished faster than commissioning a new one.
-Therefore, it is predicted that the first shallow water drilling platform will commence operations by 2016, with a second commencing drilling a couple of years later.
-A first well date of 2016 is consistent with the 3D seismic schedule proposed by Franklin, which holds the largest number of Beaufort Sea ELs in shallow water.
+Therefore, it is predicted that the first shallow water drilling platform will commence operations by 2016, with a second commencing drilling in 2017 or 2018.

 As history has shown, shallow water Beaufort Sea wells could be drilled from artificial islands, caisson structures or spray ice islands.
-However, the timeframe for drilling a well using one of these drilling platforms, is unlikely to be much before 2016 as industry indicates that no AO applications to do so are currently being considered.
+However, the timeframe for drilling a well using one of these drilling platforms, is unlikely to be much before 2016 as industry has indicated that no AO applications to do so are currently being considered.